 If you do accidentally delete emails that you meant to keep, you may check for it in your Trash folder.
 It may still be in there.
 Keep in mind, though, the Trash folder auto-clears after a month so if you think you made a mistake check the folder as soon as possible.

 Furthermore, if you are in the habit of manually emptying your Trash folder, you may not be able to recover those emails.
 Once they are gone, they are deleted forever.
-So be discriminating when you delete and only do it as needed.
+So be discriminating when you initiate this clean-up process and only do it as needed.